ParallelMaths/parallel/pages/9-05-breakfast-curiosity-part2.md

 I could do this now or later, but I am going to convert this into (m<sup>2</sup>), as it will be easier to work with.
 There are 1 million (1,000 × 1,000) m<sup>2</sup> in a km<sup>2</sup>, so that is 20,000,000,000 m<sup>2</sup> or 20 billion m<sup>2</sup>.

 The world population is 7 billion.
-You probably already knew this.
+This is something you should probably already know.

 That means the area per person = area ÷ population =  20 billion ÷ 7 billion ≈ 3 m<sup>2</sup> per person.
 :::